This is a well-known species that constructs its nests from leaves held together by strands of silk woven by its larvae.

 All the queens we offer for sale are collected by myself and kept until they have raised their first brood to ensure they are fertile.
 All this takes time and the queens are only found in small numbers so they are priced accordingly, but you can be sure that these foundation colonies have young, vigorous, fertile queens.

-In captivity they are best housed in a set up that mimic their natural environment.
+In captivity, they are best housed in a set-up that mimics their natural environment.
 Good results have been obtained keeping them in a tall aquarium landscaped with natural plants and several small branches.
 They will not accept the usual artificial nests that many other species are kept in.

 Summary: An attractive ant with an unusual nesting strategy.